Tongji Bridge (Yuyao): History

-From the 7th to the 9th Year (1729–1731) of the Yongzheng Era in Qing dynasty, the local government repaired and rebuilt most part of the bridge again, and that's the bridge nowadays looks like.
+From the 7th to the 9th Year (1729–1731) of the Yongzheng era in Qing dynasty, the local government repaired and rebuilt most part of the bridge again, and that's the bridge nowadays looks like.

 Present

 The bridge nowadays is still in use and has busy traffic every day.
 The bridge has three spans, with the central/main span the largest one, and the rest two are equal.
-The main span is 14.2 meter.
+The main span is 14.2 meters.
 The total length of the bridge is about 50 meters.
 It has 106 steps.

 In front of the bridge, it was the old city gate of Yuyao, which is also an ancient structure which is named Shunjiang Building (舜江楼 (舜江樓, Shùn Jiāng lóu)).
 The bridge and the old city gate together now are the key cultural relic under the city's protection.